-The Parent Coaching and Support Services program provides support for parents of infants, toddlers and preschoolers with suspected developmental delays who are not eligible for publicly-funded early intervention services.
+The Parent Coaching and Support Services program provides support for families raising children ages birth to 5 years old who may be concerned about their child's development or may have questions about parenting their child.
 Services include home visits, parent child playgroups and information about community resources.

 Our parent coaches all have experience and expertise in working with families whose young children have delays or disabilities.
 They can help parents learn about child development, including what to expect and when to be concerned.
-They are knowledgeable about community resources and teach our program families how to access them.
+The parent coaches are knowledgeable about community resources and can help program families access them.

 How Does the Program Work?